 Traditional landline phones use analog copper wires to transmit calls, while VoIP utilizes your Internet connection to transmit voice data.
 With that being said, the two are almost identical in terms of making and receiving phone calls!
 But because VoIP uses the Internet to operate, it is more compatible with digital tools and mobile devices.
 This is convenient, since workplaces are becoming increasingly digital and are starting to require more flexible, multimedia-friendly communication tools.

-Here, we are going to break down the major differences between landline and VoIP phones.
+We are going to break down the major differences between landline and VoIP phones.
 That way, you can find the best business phone system for your workplace

-When thinking about the cost of a business phone system, there are a few things to keep in mind: start up costs, monthly costs per user, and ongoing maintenance costs.
+When thinking about the cost of a business phone system, there are a few things to keep in mind:

 Across the board, VoIP phone systems are less expensive than landline phones for business.
 Most VoIP systems start at just $20 per month per user, which usually covers set up costs, equipment, and ongoing maintenance – depending on your provider.
 The great thing about using VoIP is that both types – hosted systems and cloud-based systems – are virtual (Internet-based).
 That means setting them up doesn’t require a provider to come in and install the analog PBX infrastructure, like a landline PBX system does.
 You can start using it almost immediately after signing up, as long as you already have business Internet.
 If you do not, make sure you factor your Internet costs into your monthly budget, as well.